[Coronavirus] EU must avoid virus 'nationalism', Macron says

 But Trump doubled down on his decision and on his lack of consultation with EU leaders before going ahead.

 "We had to make a decision and I didn't want to take time, and it takes a long time to make the individual calls ...
-I mean when they raise taxes on us, they don't consult us," he said on Thursday.
+I mean when they raise taxes on us, they don't consult us," the US leader said on Thursday.

 France and neighbouring Belgium also announced sweeping closures of schools, restaurants, shops, and other businesses on Thursday on a par with the lockdown in Italy.